Antichess/skype-image-grabber/README.md

 After copying and accessing a link, go ahead and inspect the page.
 In the network tab, reload your network activity and you should see `imgpsh_fullsize_anim`.
 Right click that, and copy `Copy request headers`.
 If you are a Chrome user, an image is provided below.

 ![image](https://raw.githubusercontent.com/Antichess/skype-image-grabber/main/images/network_inspect.png)

+You now have your cookies data!
+Paste that in the `cookies.txt` file and do not edit it.
+It will automatically do everything needed for you.

+### Running the script

+After completing all the steps above, you may now run and script and watch the images pile in!
+It downloads as a `.jfif` file, and will automatically convert to a `.jpg` file.
+Most downloads should be fairly quick.

+If you have any questions about the script, feel free to reach out to me.